 Vintage Paddle Steamers on Germany’s beautiful River Elbe

 Not all of Nicholas Dawlish’s life was a struggle and I like to think of him enjoying breaks from duty.
-There’s reason to believe that, like many Britons of the Victorian era, he found holidays in Germany enjoyable, perhaps in agreeable female company.
-Memoirs from the time make frequent reference to such travels, not least because Germany was then the music-centre of the world and travel there was easy.
+There’s reason to believe that, like many Britons of the Victorian era, he found holidays in Germany enjoyable, especially in the company of his beloved wife Florence.
+Memoirs from the time make frequent reference to such visits by British tourists, not least because Germany was then the music-centre of the world and travel there was easy.
 River cruises were particularly popular, not only on the Rhine but on the Elbe, especially between Dresden and the picturesque “Saxon Switzerland” to the south.
 One can still get a feel for the relaxed elegance of such cruises since a number of paddle-steamers, the oldest dating from 1879, are still active.

 P.S.
 Stadt Wehlen (1879) and P.S.Dresden (1926) moored at Dresden 16.09.10